Oil price keeps rising as industry eyes Iran-US conflict

 Brent crude was up $1.07 at $69.67 a barrel, putting it up almost 6% since before the Iranian general’s killing.

-At the same time, experts say the effect of a Middle Eastern geopolitical crisis on oil prices isn’t as great as it once was.
-The U.S. energy industry can ramp up shale oil production in places such as Texas, for example.
+At the same time, some experts say the effect of a Middle Eastern geopolitical crisis on oil prices may not be as great as it once was.
+The U.S. energy industry, for instance, can ramp up shale oil production in places such as Texas.

 “We’re in this new territory where the world oil markets are more dynamic and can tolerate this disruption more than they used to,” said Michael Webber, a mechanical engineering professor at the University of Texas at Austin.